johnalison/WorkingPhilosophy/BookNotes/OurOrientalHeritage.md

 - (From a footnote) Vikramaditya, who ruled the Chalyukans for half a century (1076-1126), was so successful in war that he proposed to found a new chronological era, dividing all history into before him and after him.
 Today he is a footnote.

+  #History

 - The Mohammedan conquest of India is probably the bloodiest story in history.
 It is a discouraging tale, for its evident moral is that civilization is a precarious thing, whose delicate complex of order and liberty, culture and peace may at any time be overthrown by barbarians invading from without or multiplying from within.
 For 400 years (600- 1000 AD) India invited conquest; and at last it came.
   The invaders were armed with a religion militaristic in operation, but far superior in its stoical monotheism to any of the popular cults of India.
   The bitter lesson that may be drawn from this tragedy is that eternal vigilance is the price of civilization.
 A nation must love peace, but keep its power dry.
-  #Politics
+  #Politics  #KeepYourPowderDry

 - In the 7C the Arabs captured Persia and Egypt, and thereafter trade between Europe and Asia passed through Muslim hands; hence the Crusades, and Columbus.

-- Should marriage be arrange to coincide with sexual maturity, or should it be postponed, as in America, until the male arrives at economic maturity?
+- Should marriage be arranged to coincide with sexual maturity, or should it be postponed, as in America, until the male arrives at economic maturity?
 The first solution apparently weakens the national physique, unduly accelerates the growth of the population, and sacrifices the women almost completely to reproduction; the second solution leaves the problems of unnatural delay, sexual frustration, prostitution, and venereal disease.

+  #History

 - Life is a stage with one entrance, but many exits.